 Underground Electric Vault

 As part of the ongoing work to expand services to customers and upgrade equipment, a new underground electric vault was installed on the west side (Ramona) of City Hall.

 CAL AVE STREETSCAPE project, which is underway and will continue through much of 2014,includes a major water main replacement.
 All California Avenue stores, restaurants and offices are open during this construction, parking is available and there is a "quiet time" for lunch daily between 11:30am and 1:00pm.
 Visit here for a full description of the project, status and to be added to a direct notification list for project updates.

 UNIVERSITY AVE BEAUTIFICATION: Although not a Utilities project, you may be interested in the Public Works Department’s University Ave Beautification project which includes irrigation efficiency improvements.
 For more details, click here

 Build a long-term emergency water supply system that will provide enough water to meet basic needs for the entire City in the event of an earthquake or other emergency that cuts off our normal water supply from the Hetch-Hetchy regional system.

-Demolition of the existing Mayfield Pump station and installation of a new pump station and emergency generator.
+Demolition of existing Mayfield Pump station, installation of new pump station and emergency generator.
 Once completed, the new pump station will be used to supply water to the City under normal and emergency conditions.

 ·What do the colored markings in the street mean?
 These different colored lines and letters have been placed to indicate the location of various underground utilities, so construction crews will not hit them while excavating.
 They are placed by Underground Services Alert (USA), the folks you should call (811) ANYTIME you plan to dig on your property.
 Click here to see a chart explaining what all the colors mean.